HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (as long as they don't wanna be murderers etc., of course.)

-  By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans, and was on course to reach their designated fraction in the population within the next few months- <em>outnumbering natural humans by 4:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she <em>alone</em> rules over <em><b>every single thing</em></b>
+  By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans on the island, and was on course to reach their designated fraction in the population within the next couple of years- <em>outnumbering natural humans by 7:1</em>, ensuring stability and <span style="color:MediumPurple">Ĝejda</span>'s everlasting reign, as she <em>alone</em> rules over <em><b>every single thing</em></b>
   happening on the island.